 A POS can include accessories like a barcode scanner, a receipt printer, a card terminal or a cash drawer.
-Usually there’s also an internet-enabled device (like a tablet, smartphone or computer) that can run a POS app.
+Usually there’s also an internet-enabled device (like a tablet, smartphone or computer) that can run a point-of-sale app.
 One business might want a setup with lots of accessories, while another may only want the app.
 You can build your own so you only have what your business needs.

 There are no hard-and-fast rules defining what a POS is, which can make understanding what you need for your POS a bit tricky.
-For example, physical stores and digital stores both need POS software to manage inventory and transactions; but a highstreet shop might also need hardware – a card machine or receipt printer, for example.
+For example, physical stores and digital stores both need point-of-sale software to manage inventory and transactions; but a highstreet shop might also need hardware – a card machine or receipt printer, for example.
 POS setups can vary widely in price – from basic and affordable, to complex and expensive; and all POS providers charge a processing fee.